shilpagopi/ML/Recap/Statistics - II.md

 Observations from a simple random sample can be used to estimate the variance of a **population**
 s^2 = Σ ( xi - x )^2 / ( n - 1 )
-If population data is given, use n in denominator
+If population data is given, use n in denominator **Why?**
+Notice that we divide by n − 1 in the denominator and not n.
+Intuitively, we have to do this because ¯x, which is not the true mean µ but is instead an estimate of the true mean, is “closer” to each of the observed values of x’s compared to the true mean µ.
+Put another way, the distance between each observed value of x and ¯x tends to be smaller than the distance between each observed value of x and µ.
+In the case of expectation, some such errors were positive and others were negative, so they cancelled out on average.
+But, since we’re squaring the distances, our values, (xi − x¯)^2 will be systematically lower than the true ones (xi − µ)^2.
+So, if we divide by n instead of n − 1, we’ll end up underestimating our uncertainty.

 #### Standard Score / Z score
 Z-score indicates how many standard deviations an element is from the mean. z = (X - μ) / σ